huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ### 3. vehiche Detection

-#### 3.2 Sliding window search
+#### 3.1 Sliding window search
 Sliding windows are used to crop small images for vehicle classification.
 To Minimize the number of searches, the search area is retrained to area vehicle will appear.
 First,  the minimum and maximum size of the window are decided, the intermediate sizes are chosen by interpolation.
 The results on different window size are:

-3.3 Preprocess images
+Here is an example of search windows with different size

+![alt text][image6]

+#### 3.2 Extract Features form Windows
+First
 The pixels in each window are cropped and rescaled to 64x64x3 pixel, which is the same as the training image.

 Then, the classifier determine with the window is a car image or not.

-Test results on the test images are:

-3.4 Extract Features From a Testing Image

-Here is an example of the raw and normalized feature.
+Here is an example shows window of the the detected vhecle for all the test images

-![alt text][image5]
+![alt text][image7]

+False positive around theb fence.

+dark color vhicle. better for more vibrate color

+Splite the limitation, it find car, use duplicates detection and tracking to filter out the outplier

-### 5. Duplicates Detection.
+### 4. Duplicates Detection.

+#### 4.1 Create a Heatmap

 Duplicates are multiple detections finding the same car image.
 To eliminate the duplicate a heat-map is build from combining overlapping detections.